wgx-precy/escrow/docs/api-overview.md

 ### Result Signature

-LianLian result headers also contain the `LLPAY-Signature` header as described above but signed with Lianlian Pay's private RSA key.
+LianLian Pay result headers also contain the `LLPAY-Signature` header as described above but signed with Lianlian Pay's private RSA key.
 You may verify the signature corresponds to the Result body by calculating the signature and comparing it to the unencrypted version of `LLPAY-Signature` using the Lianlian Pay's public RSA key.
 Here are the steps:

 **Step 1:** Determine the signature `payload`